opensafely/dummy-data-workshop/docs_src/dummy_data_in_opensafely.md

 However, setting up lots of dummy tables can be tedious. ehrQL generates dummy datasets by first creating dummy tables, and then running the dataset definition on them.
 We can have ehrQL output those dummy tables directly, rather than the dummy dataset.

-:octicons-terminal-16: Using our updated dataset definition file, create dummy tables and write them to a local folder called `dummy_tables`
+:octicons-terminal-16: Using the previous dataset definition file, create dummy tables and write them to a local folder called `dummy_tables`

 ```sh
 opensafely exec ehrql:v1 create-dummy-tables analysis/ehrql_dataset_definition.py dummy_tables